Entanglement Trajectory and its Boundary: Abstract

 \section{Abstract}

-In this article, we offer a novel approach to examining the entanglement that arises from quantum computing.
-We analyze the reduced density matrices at various points during the execution of a quantum algorithm, and represent the dominant eigenvalue and von Neumann entropy on a graph to form an "entanglement trajectory."
-To establish the trajectory's limits, we employ random matrix theory.
-Through examples such as quantum adiabatic computation, the Grover algorithm, and the Shor algorithm, we demonstrate how the entanglement trajectory remains within the boundaries that we have established, generating a unique feature for each example.
-Furthermore, we demonstrate that these boundaries and features can be extended to trajectories defined by other measures of entanglement.
-Numerical simulations are available through open access.
+In this article, we present a novel approach to investigating entanglement in the context of quantum computing.
+Our methodology involves analyzing reduced density matrices at different stages of a quantum algorithm's execution and representing the dominant eigenvalue and von Neumann entropy on a graph, creating an "entanglement trajectory."
+To establish the trajectory's boundaries, we employ random matrix theory.
+Through the examination of examples such as quantum adiabatic computation, the Grover algorithm, and the Shor algorithm, we demonstrate that the entanglement trajectory remains within the established boundaries, exhibiting unique characteristics for each example.
+Moreover, we show that these boundaries and features can be extended to trajectories defined by alternative entropy measures.
+The entanglement trajectory serves as an invariant property of a quantum system, maintaining consistency across varying situations and definitions of entanglement.
+Numerical simulations accompanying this research are available via open access.